furnaceX/fabriq-api-docs/source/includes/_oauth.md

 FABRIQ implements the OAuth 2.0 standard to facilitate user authorization.
 Similar to Facebook and Twitter’s authentication flow, the user is first presented with a permission dialog for your application, at which point the user can either approve the permissions requested, or reject them.
-Once the user approves, an authorization_code is sent to your application, which will then be exchanged for an access_token and a refresh_token pair.
+Once the user approves, an authorization_code is sent to your application, which will then be exchanged for an access_token.

 The access_token can then be used to make API calls.